JackStunning/BodyJournal/README.md

 ## Description

-An API that allows users to GET and POST reviews about various state and national parks
+A personalized fitness tracker that allows you to track your workouts, muscle fatigue and recovery.

 ## Specs